rnwolfe/interface-config-for-vlans/README.md

 ## Specify the template
 Specify a template file.
 The file format should be Jinja2.

-By default, the scriptp will try to load `inputs/template.js`.
+By default, the script will try to load `inputs/template.js`.

 The available variables are `{{ interface_label }}` and `{{ vlan }}`.